The Getaway Mavens take pride in finding the most obscure, insider’y, behind the scenes, Lesser Known, and yes, Quirky New England Attractions.

 Provisioner, Sam Wilson, supplied beef to the newly formed U.S. Army during the War of 1812.
 His shipment barrels were stamped “U.S.” to indicate U.S. Government property.
 But because his first name was Sam, the initials U.S. gave rise to “Uncle Sam.”
 The rest, they say, is history.

-Hike the Chesterfield Gorge in Chesterfield NH
+Hike the Chesterfield Gorge Trail in Chesterfield NH

-This trail is a popular one.
+The Chesterfield Gorge Trail is a popular one.
 You can tell by the spray of walking sticks in a box at the beginning of the 1.6-mile trail.
 To do the gorge justice, and get your forest bathing in, plan 45 minutes to an hour.

 Calef’s Country Store in Barrington near Portsmouth NH